The Clone module allows users to make a copy of an existing node and then edit

 This is set for each node type individually.

-This module seems to work with common node types, however YMMV, especially with
+This module seems to work with common node types, however YMMV (your mileage may vary),

-nodes that have any sort of image or file attachments.
-In all cases, but
+especially with nodes that have any sort of image or file attachments.
+In all cases,

 you should evaluate this module on a test site with a copy of your database